-2.1.3 Figure 2 compares the GVA per head of population for the Kent areas including Medway (shown separately since it is a Unitary Authority), East, Mid-, and West Kent and the Kent Thames Gateway areas.
-The figure clearly shows that Medway and East Kent lag behind the rest of the County with the gap between East Kent and Mid- and West Kent widening over time.
+Figure 2 compares the GVA per head of population for the Kent areas including Medway, East, Mid, and West Kent and the Kent Thames Gateway areas.
+The figure clearly shows that Medway and East Kent lag behind the rest of the County with the gap between East Kent and Mid and West Kent widening over time.